Zarcix/TSK200/README.md

 - [X] File parsing for TSK nodes.
 (Check the sigh-commands folder for more information)
 - [X] A stack module
 - [X] Multi node output support
-- [ ] TSK nodes running on their own threads.
+- [ ] Add function nodes that all nodes can access.
+    - Each node that uses a function node duplicates the node (so other nodes don't get blocked) then delete the duplicate after usage.
 - [ ] Pipes that connect all nodes together

 ## Building